 Golden retriever wearing a military style service dog vest.

-Owner-Trained Service Dog Training Programs
+Owner-Trained Service Dog Coaching Programs

 After registering, text or call 919-864-0229 to schedule your phone call and assessment.